Jineshkhilosiya/Amazon-Clone/README.md

 # Amazon-Clone
-THis is the Amzon CLone Static WEb Page using HTML CSS
+This is the Amazon Clone Static WEb Page using HTML CSS